Burn Ban - Level 1

 48.085842, -122.701643

 Fort Flagler features both beach and wooded trails.
-Other popular activities include visiting the museum, taking an interpretive tour of the historic hospital and gun batteries, paragliding, hiking, boating, kite-flying, beach exploration, saltwater fishing, clam digging and crabbing.
+Other popular activities include visiting the museum, taking an interpretive tour of the historic hospital and gun batteries, embarking on a scavenger hunt around the park, paragliding, hiking, boating, kite-flying, beach exploration, saltwater fishing, clam digging and crabbing.
 There is also a small playground in the day-use area across from the Lower Campground, as well as a basketball half-court and swings at the end of Flagler Road next to the Battery Row trailhead.

 Concessions